The gender wage gap could actually start as an allowance wage gap.

 Assign allowance chores equally.

-While “women’s work” shouldn’t be considered easier, it doesn’t make sense to stick boys with “masculine” chores and girls with “feminine” ones.
-Spread chores evenly between genders and responsibilities, and try to keep pay balanced even if your kids’ choices end up different than planned.
+“Women’s work” shouldn’t be considered easier.
+It doesn’t make sense to stick boys with “masculine” chores and girls with “feminine” ones.
+Spread chores evenly between genders and responsibilities.
+And, try to keep pay balanced even if your kids’ choices end up different than planned.

 Give girls as many opportunities to earn extra money as boys.